Luís de Menezes Bragança

-Luís de Menezes Bragança (Note: alternatively spelled as Luís de Menezes Braganza) (15 January 1878 – 10 July 1938) was a Portuguese journalist, writer, politician and anti-colonial activist.
+Luís de Menezes Bragança (Note: alternatively spelled as Luís de Menezes Braganza) (15 January 1878 – 10 July 1938) was a Goan journalist, writer, politician and anti-colonial activist.
 He was one of the few Goan aristocrats who actively opposed the Portuguese colonisation of Goa.
 During his lifetime, Menezes Bragança was widely hailed around the Lusosphere (Portuguese speaking world) as "O Maior de todos" ("The Greatest of all Goans") and in the Indian mainland as "The Tilak of Goa".

 Early life

 Luís de Menezes Bragança was born as Luís de Menezes on 15 January 1878 in Chandor, Salcette, to a Chardo family.
 His mother hailed from the illustrious Bragança clan of the same village.
+His father, Juveniano Menezes, was a lawyer.
+Since his father passed away during his childhood, his mother took responsibility for his upbringing and education.

+He commenced his primary education in the Portuguese language in the town of Mapusa.
+He pursued his subsequent studies at the Rachol Seminary, where he studied philosophy and the tenets of the Catholic faith.
+After completing his higher secondary education at the Liceu de Goa with excellent grades, he joined the Escola Medico-Cirurgica de Goa.
+Although he initially found academic success there, poor health during his first year forced him to leave his medical studies unfinished.
+Following this, he dedicated himself to a deep study of economics, sociology, political philosophy, literature, and science, absorbing progressive ideas across these fields.
+Apart from his proficiency in Konkani and Portuguese, he possessed a strong command of English, French, and Marathi.

 Later on in life, his maternal grandfather Francis Xavier Bragança who had no sons, nominated Luís, his eldest grandson as his heir.
 Luís then adopted his maternal surname as his own surname and subsequently became Luís de Menezes Bragança.
 This was contrary to Portuguese custom, whereby the maternal surname is typically followed by the paternal surname.
-He did his primary education at the Rachol Seminary and then at the Lyceum in Panjim.
 Although raised a Roman Catholic, Menezes Bragança later became an agnostic.